vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 ### CheckThrottler

-Issue a check on a tablet's throttler, optionally identify as some app.
+Use `vtctldclient`'s [CheckThrottler](../../programs/vtctldclient/vtctldclient_checkthrottler/) to issue a check on a tablet's throttler, optionally identify as some app.
 Use in automation or in troubleshooting.

 Get the response is for a `vreplication` app check:
 ```shell